rodbnegri/SmallBodyGravity.jl/README.md

 [3] **Negri, R. B. (2022).
 Estudo de dinâmica, guiagem, navegação e controle aplicado à deflexão de asteroides.
 [Doctoral thesis, Instituto Nacional de Pesquisas Espaciais (INPE)].
 Instituto Nacional de Pesquisas Espaciais. http://urlib.net/ibi/8JMKD3MGP3W34T/46L9G6P**

 If you use this code for academic purposes, please consider citing one of the references above.
 This would encourage me to share more of my work.
-For example: "[...] we used the SmallBodyGravity package in Julia, originally developed by Dr. Negri for the works [1, 2, 3]."
+For example: "[...] we used the SmallBodyGravity package in Julia, originally developed to compute spacecraft's trajectory in Negri et al. [1, 2, 3]."

 ## Package Overview